Skip to main content

 What to look for in a play mat

-It can be overwhelming to choose a play mat for your baby, since there seems to be an endless array of options available.
+It can be overwhelming to choose a play mat for your baby since there seems to be an endless array of options available.
 First and foremost, you should look for a play mat made of materials that are nontoxic, as well as soft to the touch.
 You don’t want your mat to have any sharp edges or sharp toys that could harm your baby.
-Something that’s easy to clean is also important since your little one will be spending a lot of time playing on it, spitting up on it, and sometimes even having an accidental leak on it!
+Something easy to clean is also important since your little one will be spending a lot of time playing on it, spitting up on it, and sometimes even having an accidental leak on it!

 Comfort is also important as your little one will spend a lot of time on this as they grow, so choosing one that has some padding will be important.
 Look for bright colors and toys of different textures that will keep your infant engaged and stimulated as they learn to explore.
 Fortunately, there are so many different options available at a variety of price points that your baby will love whichever mat you choose.